13 Graphical Exploration of Data

 Data Cursor tool -- grouped on the Tools toolbar with the Data Reader tool -- allows you to place one or more cursors on a data plot and (using the Data Info window) read the cursor coordinates or measure the X and Y distance between two cursors, or the distance between a cursor and a point selected with the Data Reader.

 The Data Info Window

 Data Info window opens when you choose either the Data Reader , the Annotation or the Data Cursor tools .
-When you click on a plotted data point with one of these tools, the Data Info window seems to duplicate the functionality of the Data Display tool (reading XY coordinates in the graph).
+When you click on a plotted data point with one of these tools, the Data Info window displays information about this particular data point.

 To customize the display of the Data Info window, right-click on the Data Info window and choose Preferences... from the shortcut menu; or simply double-click on the Data Info window.
 Use the controls in the Data Info Report Settings dialog box to customize the display of the Data Info window:

 - The Title tab is used to specify how the report title is displayed in the upper left corner of the Data Info window.

 - The Rows tab is used to specify which columns in the data worksheet are shown in the Data Info window.